 - Smith College: February 15

 Seniors: Students should review the Five College's academic calendar before requesting courses, as start and end dates for the schools' spring semesters vary widely this year.
-Smith's calendar, in particular, is quite different; their spring classes will not start until mid-February, so Smith's last day of exams ends almost two weeks after Mount Holyoke's.
-Seniors are advised that taking Smith courses in the spring or incompletes / late grades from any of the schools may delay confirmation of degree honors or GPA; however, as long as all final grades have been submitted by June 1, 2021 at the latest, seniors will be able to graduate with our May 2021 graduation date, not in October of 2021.
+The calendars of Smith College and Amherst College, in particular, are quite different; their spring classes will not start until February 15, so their semesters end 2-3 weeks after Mount Holyoke's.
+Seniors are advised that taking Smith or Amherst courses in the spring or incompletes / late grades from any of the schools may delay confirmation of degree honors or GPA; however, as long as all final grades have been submitted as expected by the end of the first week of June at the latest, seniors will be able to graduate with our May 2021 graduation date, not in October of 2021.

 For further information about taking Five College courses, please email email@example.com or call the Office of the Registrar at 413-538-2025 during business hours.